The Best Wedding Dresses for Every Ceremony, From Garden Nuptials to City Hall Affairs

 The Best Wedding Dresses, According to Vogue:

 If you don’t have a dream design in mind and are feeling stuck on where to start, you may want to consider your venue.
 Are you hosting a beach ceremony?
 If so, opt for breezy, looser styles in airy fabrics that err on the laid-back side to be in line with the seaside setting.
 (Think: off-the-shoulder styles with cascading ruffles and Grecian-inspired pleating versus structured corsets and sheath silhouettes.)
 Are you headed to City Hall?
-Go sleek, modern, and maybe even short—without the confines of a strict dress code, this is your chance to get experimental.
+Go sleek, modern, and maybe even short—without the confines of a strict dress code, this is your chance to experiment.
 If you’re planning a more formal fête, you may want to lean into tradition with a bridal look that stars full-skirted organza and floor-sweeping styles.
 Turns out, not all white dresses are created equal.

-It all starts with getting a sense of what’s out there; so to help kick off your search, we pulled together a range of wedding dresses that’ll suit every setting, dress code, and personal style.
+It starts with getting a sense of what’s out there; so to help kick off your search, we pulled together a range of wedding dresses that’ll suit every setting, dress code, and personal style.

 The A-Line Ball Gowns

 Looking to go traditional?
-There s no beating a full-on princess-style dress.
+There’s no beating a full-on princess-style dress.
 These dramatic designs are built to be show-stoppers—even if you pick one with a slightly shorter hemline, like the options from Carolina Herrera and Halfpenny London.

 Image may contain: Clothing, Dress, Fashion, Formal Wear, Gown, Wedding, and Wedding Gown